 What equipment should I bring? for trekking in Nepal.
 Trekking Equipment Gear List For Nepal Trekking, it depends on the type of trek you are doing in Nepal, but below is a general outline of what people typically bring.
 Please let us know if you have any questions!
 Most of these items are purchasable or hireable in Kathmandu upon your arrival.

-Start booking your Nepal adventure with us for 2024, and 2025.
-Booking open now with great detals and offers!
+Start booking your Nepal adventure with us for 2026.
+Booking is open now with great deals and offers!

 Table of Contents